quandl/quandl-python/FOR_ANALYSTS.md

 data = quandl.export_table('MER/F1', filename='/my/path/MER_F1_DB.zip')
 ```

+Note that if you are downloading the whole table, it will take longer to generate the zip file.

 You can also specify what data you want to download with filters and parameters:

 ```python